cbush06/kosher/docs/steps/i_wait_seconds.md

 # I wait \_\_ seconds

 Force test execution to pause for a specified number of seconds.
-This is often useful when you must wait for an AJAX request/response or long-running calculatino to complete. **Note** that you do not need to "wait" for normal browser navigations, test execution is automatically paused until these complete.
+This is often useful when you must wait for an AJAX request/response or long-running calculation to complete. **Note** that you do not need to "wait" for normal browser navigations, as test execution is automatically paused until these complete.
 {: .fs-6 .fw-300 }

 ## Pattern